-Criteria JORC Code Explanation Lucapa Commentary Indicator minerals • Reports of indicator minerals, such as chemically/physically distinctive garnet, ilmenite, chrome spinel and chrome diopside, should be prepared by a suitably qualified laboratory. • No indicator minerals were recovered from this sample.
-Source of diamonds • Details of the form, shape, size and colour of the diamonds and the nature of the source of diamonds (primary or secondary) including the rock type and geological environment. • 41 diamonds weighing a total of 66.05 carats (pre-acid) were recovered from initial processing of the kimberlite sample.
+Estimation and Reporting of Diamonds and Other demistories Criteria JORC Code Explanation Lucapa Commentary Indicator minerals Reports of indicator minerals, such as chemically/physically distinctive garnet, ilmenite, chrome spinel and chrome diopside, should be prepared by a suitably qualified laboratory.
+No indicator minerals were recovered from this sample.
+Source of diamonds Details of the form, shape, size and colour of the diamonds and the nature of the source of diamonds (primary or No diamonds were recovered.

+Criteria JORC Code Explanation Lucapa Commentary secondary) including the rock type and geological environment.
 Sample collection Type of sample, whether outcrop, boulders, drill core, reverse circulation drill cuttings, gravel, stream sediment or soil, and purpose (e.g. large diameter drilling to establish stones per unit of volume or bulk samples to establish stone size distribution).
 Sample size, distribution and representivity.
-Overburden of approximately 2m thick overlaying the kimberlite was removed using a Volvo 480 excavator and 3 x ADT trucks.
-The sample pit was excavated and material from the pit transported to a prepared sample pad made up of pre-processed alluvial gravels and a layer of red sand which had been deposited to prevent contamination between the sample and the pre-existing ROM pad.
+Overburden of approximately 6m from above the sampled kimberlite was removed using a Volvo 480 excavator and 3 x ADT trucks.
+The sample pit was excavated and material from the pit transported to an intermediate sample pad, where it was accumulated until sampling had been completed.
+The sample was then loaded into 11m3 capacity highway trucks and transported to the Lulo alluvial treatment plant where it was offloaded onto a prepared sample pad made up of a layer of red sand which had been deposited to prevent contamination between the sample and the preexisting ROM pad.
 Sample treatment Type of facility, treatment rate, and accreditation.
 Sample size reduction.
 Bottom screen size, top screen size and re-crush.
 Processes (dense media separation, grease, X-ray, hand-sorting, etc.).
 Process efficiency, tailings auditing and granulometry.
 Laboratory used type of process for micro diamonds and accreditation.
-The sample was treated through the Kimberlite Bulk Sample Plant (KBSP).
-The KBSP is comprised of a front-end feed arrangement, followed by a scrubber and a double deck screen, which splits the material into coarse and fine streams.
-Coarse material (+18mm) is screened off and collected on an oversize stockpile.
-Fine material (>1.5mm) is processed through a DMS (dense media separation) unit, with DMS concentrate processed through a Flowsort X- Ray diamond recovery unit.
-Final diamond recovery is undertaken by hand sorting of the Flowsort concentrates.
-All -1.5mm material is pumped to a tailings storage facility. +18mm material is stockpiled and intermittently fed through crushing circuits, both primary and secondary jaw crushers.
-The
+The sample was treated through the Lulo alluvial treatment plant.
+The Lulo plant is comprised of a wet front-end feed arrangement, followed by a scrubber and a double deck screen, which splits the material into coarse and fine streams.
+Coarse material (+18mm) is screened off and collected in an oversize stockpile.
+Fine material (>1.5mm) is processed through a DMS (dense media separation) unit, with DMS concentrate processed through a Flowsort X-Ray diamond recovery unit.
+Final diamond recovery is undertaken by hand sort of the Flowsort concentrates.
+All -1.5mm material is pumped to a tailings storage facility.
+The plant was thoroughly decontaminated before sample treatment commenced.
+A layer of sand was used on the sample pad, beneath the deposited sample, to prevent sample loss or contamination between the sample and the ROM pad.
+Carat • One fifth (0.2) of a gram (often defined as a metric carat or MC).
+Reported as carats.
+Sample grade Sample grade in this section of Table 1 is used in the context of carats per units of mass, area or volume.
+The sample grade above the specified lower cut-off sieve size should be reported as carats per dry metric tonne and/or carats per 100 dry metric tonnes.
+For alluvial deposits, sample grades quoted in carats per square metre or carats per cubic metre are No diamonds were recovered.